2025

 - 3 parts of 16 is £242.89 which go to pay for the Open Voice Factory Server costs.

-Hopefully donors can feel sure that their money went to the right place.
-The relevant transactions from the eQuality Time account will be added as soon as they are approved by trustees.
+Hopefully donors can feel sure that their money went to the right place (eventually).